Israel-Hamas war latest: Israel launches intense airstrikes in Lebanon, killing over 270

 Israel launched hundreds of airstrikes in southern and eastern Lebanon on Monday, killing more than 270 people, as the Israeli military called on residents to immediately evacuate places where it claimed the Hezbollah militant group stores weapons.

-Thousands of people fled southern Lebanon, jamming the main highway to Beirut.
-More than 1,000 other people were injured in the strikes, the Health Ministry said.
+Thousands of people fled southern Lebanon, jamming the main highway to Beirut in the biggest exodus since the 2006 Israel-Hezbollah war.
+More than 1,000 other people were injured in the strikes, the Health Ministry said, a staggering one-day toll for the country.

 The Israeli military said it hit more than 800 targets Monday linked to Hezbollah weapons sites.
 It said it was expanding the operation to include areas of the Bekaa Valley, along Lebanon’s eastern border.